raspberrypilearning/from-me-to-you/en/step_6.md

 **Add in: scratch-sharing-webaddress/add tip about seeing projects on mobile device**

-**Tip:** You can play Scratch projects on a mobile device even if the screen is too small to use to create projects.
+**Tip:** You can access completed Scratch projects on a computer or mobile device.

 --- /task ---